geethakonidala/DataScience_Pipeline/README.md

 Automobile data set is used through the project and the link is found below. https://archive.ics.uci.edu/ml/machine-learning-databases/car/

-Ultimate goal is to predict the prize of the car with the help of different variables in the dataset.
-We use Multi-Linear Regression in our study.
+Ultimate goal is to predict the prize of the car using different variables in the dataset.
+I used Multi-Linear Regression as part of model selection.

-You can find the different steps involved in the data science pipeline here.
-Every block involved in pipeline is categorized into a separate script, which are listed below.
+Every step involved in the data science pipeline are listed here.

 1. Importing Data